 Is the message of the artwork more important than the art itself?

 Well sometimes it certainly can be.
-Of course social and political causes will always be more important than any person, artist or artwork.
+Of course, social and political causes will always be more important than any person, artist or artwork.
 For me, the importance of art is that it can contribute something totally unexpected and new into the lives of people who see it, into their particular frame of mind and perspective on the world.
 Not everyone will take the same message from a work of art, and in that way the existence of the work is more important than the message intended by the artist, because that’s not automatically what will be received.
 It is the possibility of affecting some kind of transition in the mind of the viewer that is most important.
-Sometimes this transition can relate to a much broader or important message, but I think that the art itself maintains its power within the continuum of social endeavor, activism and provocation, as it has a unique capacity to convey and embody messages.
+Sometimes this transition can relate to a much broader or important message, but I think that the art itself maintains its power within the continuum of social endeavour, activism and provocation, as it has a unique capacity to convey and embody messages.

 Does contemporary art have to ‘say something’?